krisbolton/cyber-warfare-explained/glossary.md

 <h5 id="machine-code">Machine code</h5>
 <p>A set of instructions, specific to a particular processor architecture, which can be executed directly on a Central Processing Unit (CPU).
 A strictly numerical language intended to run as fast as possible within the limited-memory environment of a CPU.</p>

+<h5 id="machine-learning">Machine learning</h5>
+<p>A method of data analysis that automates analytical model building, based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.
+It is a subset of artificial intelligence.</p>

 <h5 id="macro">Macro</h5>
 <p>A type of program used to eliminate the need to repeat the steps of common tasks within certain software applications – such as adding or removing rows and columns a spreadsheet.
 Malware may use macros as an <a href="#entry-point"><i>entry point</i></a>, as they often run or are clicked by a user upon opening a spreadsheet or word file.</p>